blockchaintp/sextant/docs/deployments/dlts/sawtooth-services.md

 ## Sawtooth REST API

-Conveniently a Sextant deployed Sawtooth network already contains a basic service for the Sawtooth Rest API.
+Conveniently a Sextant-deployed Sawtooth network already contains a basic service for the Sawtooth Rest API.
 Since this API is conventional HTTP, a traditional load balancer will do.
 Therefore you can use this command.